Emilio Frey: Life

 For the services Francisco Moreno provided as commissioner during the border disputes, the Argentine state granted him extensive land titles in Patagonia.
 Moreno in turn gave back to Argentina a large area close to the Nahuel Huapi Lake under the condition, that this land should be protected as a national park.
+When this national park was established by decree in 1922, Frey became its first superintendent, Emilio Frey, engineer and geographer of the Dirección General de Tierras, was commissioned by the decree to draw up a provisional regulation for the national park.
+At the same time, he worked out the surveying aspects of the demarcation of the National Park, which was now considerably enlarged compared to the original donation.
+He elaborated a park-regulation that prohibited the felling of wood in the state lands, the killing of wild animals, and it regulated slash-and-burn and defined emergency measures in case of forest fires.
+To this end, the park was divided into seven zones, each of which was assigned responsible park rangers.

-When this national park was established, Frey became its first superintendent.
-He kept this role after the park was renamed Nahuel Huapi National Park :es:Parque Nacional Nahuel Huapi.
+Frey was also essential in elaborating the guidelines for the establishment of the National Park System in 1934, in cooperation with the director of the commission for national parks, Exequiel Bustillo.
+Frey kept this role after the park was renamed Nahuel Huapi National Park and integrated in the national park system.

 Frey was cofounder of the Club Andino Bariloche, the first mountaineering club in Argentina, in 1931.
 He became its first president and continued in this role for 30 years.